maurer2/vue3-presentation/30 - composition-api.md

 })
 ```

-When correctly setup with the Vue-elsint-plugin, eslint also shows a warning when trying use top level destructuring.
+When correctly set up with the Vue-eslint-plugin, eslint also shows a warning when trying use top level destructuring.
+Regular destructuring within functions is fine and doesn't break reactivity // todo: verify

+### Exposing data to templates
+Every piece of data, event handlers, computed properties etc. that are used in the template need to be returned from the setup function as part of the return object.
+The only exception to this are props, which are automatically made available to templates.
+Other component data that is not returned from the setup function is basically private and can not be used in the template.

 ### Event emitting